holmdk/holmdk.github.io/_posts/2020-04-02-video_prediction.md

 If you prefer not to dive into the above equations, the primary thing to note is the fact that we use convolutions (kernel) to process our input images to derive feature maps rather than vectors derived from fully-connected layers.

-### _n_-step Ahead Prediction
+### 2.2.2 _n_-step Ahead Prediction

-The most difficult thing when designing frame prediction models (with ConvLSTM) is defining how to produce the frame predictions.
+One of the most difficult things when designing frame prediction models (with ConvLSTM) is defining how to produce the frame predictions.
 We list two methods here (but others do also exist):

 1. Predict the next frame and feed it back into the network for a number of _n_ steps to produce _n_ frame predictions.
 2. Predict all future time steps in one-go by having the number of ConvLSTM layers _l_ be equal to the number of _n_ steps.
 Thus, we can simply use the output from each decoder LSTM cell as our predictions

 In this tutorial we will focus on number 1 - especially since it can produce any number of predictions in the future without having to change the architecture completely.
 Furthermore, if we are to predict many steps in the future option 2 becomes increasingly computationally expensive.

-### Lets write some code!
+### 2.2.3 Lets write some code!

 For our ConvLSTM implementation we use the pytorch implementation from [ndrplz](https://raw.githubusercontent.com/ndrplz/ConvLSTM_pytorch/master/convlstm.py)